 For Non-Warlike Service Veterans:

 Knowing the timeline helps you set realistic expectations for your cervical spondylosis claim.
-Initial liability claims establishing service connection typically take 1.5 to 2 years to process.
-Once liability is accepted, permanent impairment assessments generally take 6-9 months.
+Initial liability claims establishing service connection typically take around 12 months to process.
+Once liability is accepted, permanent impairment assessments generally take a further 12 months or longer.

 These timeframes can vary based on claim complexity, the team your claim is assigned to, DVA staffing levels, and completeness of your documentation.
 One of the most common delays is the initial assignment of a delegate, which can take up to 4 months.